arctern-io/arctern-docs/doc-en/source/quick_start/demo.md

 ![](../../../img/quick_start/crossed_road.png)

-You can also click **&gt;** at the top right corner of the Kepler.Gl interface to expand the sidebar and change the color and line width of each road.
+You can also click **&gt;** at the top right corner of the Kepler.gl interface to expand the sidebar and change the color and line width of each road.

 ![](../../../img/quick_start/kepler_set_witth.png)